Fraser-Fort George Regional Hospital District

 • contributions from healthcare foundations or community service clubs

-Although health authorities are not legally required to include RHDs in their capital planning activities, a Memorandum of Understanding (MOU) exists between Northern Health and all northern RHDs, including the Fraser-Fort George Regional Hospital District.
-This MOU commits Northern Health to consult with and update its RHD partners on capital plans in joint meetings held in the fall and spring.
+Although health authorities are not required to include regional hospital districts in their capital planning, there is a Memorandum of Understanding for Northern Health to consult with and update the Northern BC regional hospital districts on capital plans in bi-annual meetings.

 Paying for projects